-NY Commercial, NY Exchange, VT Exchange turnaround time
+NY Commercial and NY Exchange turnaround time

-- a.
 Standard Review.
-We will make a formulary exception determination within 72 hours of provider receipt and documentation. - b.
+We will make a formulary exception determination within 72 hours of provider receipt and documentation.

+a.
 Expedited (Urgent) Review.
 If the requesting health care professional asserts that the member has a medical condition that places the member's health in serious jeopardy without the prescription drug prescribed by the requesting health care professional the formulary exception will be made within 24 hours of provider receipt and documentation.